 adapted from King Arthur Flour

 1/3 cup granulated sugar

 1 1/3 to 1 1/2 cups heavy cream plus more for brushing the top

 Place a rack in the upper third of the oven and preheat oven to 425 degrees F. Line a baking sheet with a Silpat or parchment paper and set aside.

-In a medium bowl, whisk together flour, backing powder, salt, and sugar.
+In a medium bowl, whisk together flour, baking powder, salt, and sugar.
 Set aside.

 In a liquid measuring cup mix together vanilla extract and 1 1/3 cups cream.
 Drizzle the cream mixture into the dry ingredients tossing and stirring as you pour in the cream.
 Add the strawberry chunks and white chocolate chunks (if using).
 Toss together.
 Add 2 more tablespoons of cream if necessary to create a moist, cohesive, but not sticky dough.

-Use a small biscuit cutter to cut small 1 1/4-inch circles from the dough disk.
-Brush each circle with heave cream and sprinkle generously with turbinado sugar.
+Use a small biscuit cutter to cut small 1 1/4″ circles from the dough disk.
+Brush each circle with heavy cream and sprinkle generously with turbinado sugar.